Trust-KP/TRUST/Book/ReadMe.md

 All rights reserved.

-This manuscript forms part of the Trust Framework intellectual project.
+The contents of the Book directory are not released under the repository's default Creative Commons license.

-No part of this work may be reproduced, distributed, or used for commercial purposes without explicit written permission from the author.
+Permission is granted to read the manuscript within this repository for personal and non-commercial purposes.

-Non-commercial reading, citation, and academic discussion are permitted with appropriate attribution.
+Redistribution or republication without written permission from the author is prohibited.